PinKushin/FuelEconomyLogWPF/README.md

 that I could access it from anywhere, but would then have to buy hosting.
 That's not in my budget at the moment.

-The code is arranged in a MVVC format because that is the standard for
+The code is arranged in a MVVM format because that is the standard for
 WPF applications.
 I chose MPF over windows forms for the ability to customize
 the appearance more easily, although that lead to having a more difficult time
 with the User's data because I had to learn about Data Binding.
 I still don't